We’ve all tried to find words to describe a travel experience, and sometimes nothing seems to quite explain it right.

-I love discovering new ways to express myself, and over the years I’ve slowly collected the below list of words that are either not commonly used in English, or are from another language and explain those travel emotions we go through much better.
-If you’re a bit of a Pinterest addict like me you might have heard some of these before, but hopefully some are new!
+I love discovering new ways to express myself, and over the years I’ve slowly collected the below list of creative travel words that are either not commonly used in English or are from another language or are words that describe travel emotions we go through much better.

 The unusual travel words you need to know:

 The tangled feelings of fear and excitement before a journey begins.